egecakmak/Commercial-Aircraft-Information-Extractor/README.md

   <b>THE DOWNLOAD IS ROUGHLY ~250 MB YOU HAVE BEEN WARNED.</b><br>

  How to Run: <br>
+  Clone the repo a folder. <br>
+  Make sure you meet the requirements. <br>
   Simply run extract_information.py choosing the correct arguments. <br>

  Arguments: <br>